ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : Indicates that the client instance can communicate a human-readable short
     code to the end user for use with a stable URL. {{request-interact-usercode}}

+"user_code_uri"
+: Indicates that the client instance can communicate a human-readable short
+    code to the end user for use with a short, dynamic URI. {{request-interact-usercodeuri}}

 #### Redirect to an Arbitrary URL {#request-interact-redirect}

 If the client instance is capable of directing the end user to a URL defined